This is easily one of our all-time favorite NOLA dishes.

 - In a large heavy pot, preferably a Dutch oven, heat 1 tablespoon oil over medium-high heat.

 - Add the chicken pieces and sauté until browned, about 5 minutes.
 Remove from pot and cut into bite-size pieces.
 Set aside.

 - Heat the remaining 2 tablespoons of oil in the pan over medium-high heat.

-- Add the onion, bell pepper, and celery.
-Saute until soft, about 5 minutes.
+- Add the cooked sausage and cook until starting to brown, about 4 minutes.

 - Add all remaining ingredients, except for the shrimp and cooked chicken.
 Add 2 tsp of salt and 1 tsp black pepper.
 Stir to fully combine.